Friday April 29, 2022

 Grow Lighting is Incredibly Important

-As tempting as it is to just put your plant on the sunniest windowsill and cross your fingers, chances are your plant will grow - but probably without great results.
+As easy as it would be to just put your plant on the sunniest windowsill and cross your fingers, chances are your plant will grow - but probably without great results.
 Cannabis plants that get too little light have a tendency to make buds that are small, light, and airy.
 Creating the right light environment for your plant is key to both density and yield.

 How to Avoid: Invest in some quality lights like a small intense or mid-size LED light that can deliver higher light levels without overheating your grow space, burning the leaves, or breaking the bank.